wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/2-microsoft-graph-teamwork.md

 GET https://graph.microsoft.com/v1.0/groups?$select=id,resourceProvisioningOptions
 ```

-To get details on a specific team, use the `/groups` endpoint and specify the group by it's ID:
+To get details on a specific team, use the `/groups` endpoint and specify the group by its ID:

 ```http
 GET https://graph.microsoft.com/v1.0/teams/{group-id}